Shame, the Inner-Critic, and the Costs of Carrying the Burden Alone.

 This is a broad and important question.
 In next week’s article, I will speak about how I work with clients who are struggling with shame, negative self-talk, and self-loathing.
 I will also speak about some strategies to be used outside of counselling.

-Jesse Ross, MEd, RCC is a Hollyburn Family Services counsellor who provides individual therapy.
-Book an Appointment with Jesse.
+Jesse Ross, MEd, RCC is a Hollyburn Family Services counsellor who provides virtual, individual counselling sessions.